alphaveneno/python-scripts/README.md

 - Using *> /dev/null 2>&1* aggressively removes screen output, as compared to applying the *-q, -qq* or *--quiet* options.
 You will need to comment this code out to investigate errors.

-- I hope I have been able to include all the necessary dependencies for both distro families (*Redhat* and *Debian*).
+- I hope I have been able to include all the necessary dependencies for *Redhat*, *Arch* and *Debian*.
 Any feedback is welcome.

 - The python developers seem to have a 'rolling technical debt' approach to deprecation, as a feature is first commented-out with a promise of a more elegant solution in a later distro.
 This results in a lot of warnings that are usually false alarms.
 I have done my best to investigate some of the more concerning ones and make adjustments accordingly.
 I could not eliminate the annoying *build not found* warning.